-The primary duty of the directors of Horizon North is to assist Horizon North in realizing its full potential.
-They do this, not just by reacting to events or to proposals at meetings, but by bringing to Horizon North a creative vision, initiative, and a sense of how outside events and developments can affect Horizon North’s future.
-The directors are also expected to bring sound judgment, integrity and independence of thought to the task.
+The primary duty of the Board of Horizon North is to assist Horizon North to realize its full potential.
+They do this, not just by reacting to events or to proposals at meetings, but by bringing to Horizon North a creative vision, initiative and a sense of how outside events and developments can affect Horizon North’s future.
+The Board is also expected to bring sound judgment, integrity and independence of thought to the task.
 They are encouraged to speak their minds, while respecting others, so that different viewpoints can flourish in the process of developing a sensible consensus.
-Each director, when sitting on the board, must at all times represent the interests of shareholders generally, not just those of one group.
-Directors are expected to come to meetings well-prepared, willing to raise questions about the material sent to them, current issues, and any other developments they believe may affect Horizon North.
+Each member of the Board, at all times when sitting on the Board, must represent the interests of shareholders generally not just those of one group.
+Directors are expected to come to meetings well-prepared, willing to raise questions about the material sent to them, about other issues, and about any other developments they believe may affect Horizon North.
 Each director is expected to attend all regularly scheduled meetings and all of the committees on which they serve.
-Each director must act honestly and in good faith with a view to the best interests of Horizon North and exercise the care, diligence, and skill that a reasonably prudent person would exercise in comparable circumstances.
+Each director must act honestly and in good faith with a view to the best interests of Horizon North and exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.

 Some examples of Horizon North’s corporate governance practices include:

-- Seven of the eight members of the board are independent;
+- 6 of 8 members of the Board are independent;

-- All members of the board committees are independent;
+- all members of all of the Board committees are independent;

-- An independent director serves as Chairman of the board of directors;
+- an independent director serves as Chair of the Board;

-- The independent members of the board of directors meet regularly without the presence of management;
+- the independent members of the Board must meet regularly without the presence of management;

-- Conducting an annual board evaluation to determine whether the board and its committees are functioning effectively;
+- the Board conducts an annual self-evaluation to determine whether it and its committees are functioning effectively;

-- Setting minimum share ownership guidelines for directors to strengthen the alignment of their interests with those of Horizon North’s shareholders;
+- Horizon North has equity ownership guidelines for directors and senior management to strengthen the alignment of their interests with those of Horizon North’s shareholders;

-- Implementing a formal Communications Policy to ensure that communications with investors and the public are timely, factual and accurate; and
+- Horizon North has adopted a formal Communications and Social Media Policy to ensure that communications with investors and the public are timely, factual and accurate.

-- Establishing a Whistleblower Hotline to facilitate anonymous reporting of any questionable activities.
+- Horizon North has a whistleblower hotline to facilitate anonymous reporting of any questionable activities; and